RROxford/new-theme/_team/aman-majid.md

 ---

-Dr Aman Majid is a Research Associate in the [Oxford Programme for Sustainable Infrastructure Systems](https://opsis.eci.ox.ac.uk) (OPSIS) and an [Oxford Martin Fellow](https://www.oxfordmartin.ox.ac.uk/people/aman-majid/).
+Dr Aman Majid is a Research Associate on the [Oxford Programme for Sustainable Infrastructure Systems](https://opsis.eci.ox.ac.uk) (OPSIS) and an [Oxford Martin Fellow](https://www.oxfordmartin.ox.ac.uk/people/aman-majid/).
 His work focuses on energy and water infrastructure planning within the context of deep uncertainties, climate change, and sustainable development.